-- To remove products from your preferred products list select the "My profile" tab in IBM Service Request, and then select the "Preferred products" tab.
+- To remove products from your preferred products list select "Preferences" from the right side of the header section.
+Select the "Preferred products" tab.

-Things to try if you cant find your product:
+Things to try if you can not find your product:

 - Your search may result in items listed as “Products” and/or “Components.”
 Try switching the radio button selection located below the search terms from "Products" to "Components” to view all options.